eiharun/microFlipper/README.md

 - Get familiar with new equipment (if any)
 - Program LCD GUI and Button Interface
 - Program a quick simple game easter egg
-- microSD card reader/writer
-- GPIO/Module Dev
-- IR
 - Sub-GHz/Radio
 - RFID
 - NFC
+- IR
+- microSD card reader/writer
+- GPIO/Module Dev

 ## Design Decisions

 <!-- Your Text Here.
 You may work with your mentor on this later when they are assigned -->

+STM32 Nucleo F747ZI was chosen as the development board for this project due to its high processing power, extensive peripheral support.

+128x64 1.3" I2C OLED Display was selected for its compact size, low power consumption, and simplicity of interfacing.

+> - May consider a SPI display for faster refresh rates if it becomes an issue

 ## Design Misc

 <!-- Your Text Here.
 You may work with your mentor on this later when they are assigned -->

-Trying to choose an STM32 Nucleo Dev Board (https://www.st.com/en/evaluation-tools/stm32-nucleo-boards.html)

-> FlipperZero uses the STM32WB55RG (Nucleo-WB55RG)
->
-> - Wireless - Allows for wifi/bluetooth connection to the device, but costly
-> - Mainstream - Cheaper, but may not have all the features needed
-> - Ultra-Low Power - May be useful for battery life, but may not have all the features needed
-> - 64 pins - Enough for this project, but 144 pins may be useful for future expansion
-> - Flash - Not sure how much may be needed for this project, but the Flipper Zero has 1MB

 ## Steps for Documenting Your Design Process